Pam Carnahan is not a “doctor person.”

 “When I first met Pam, she told me she would not have had a mammogram had it not been for her primary care doctor,” Datko said.
-“Mammograms are so simple — easier to schedule than a haircut.
+“Mammograms are so simple.
 And it just needs to be done.”

 A lumpectomy involves the removal of the cancer and some of the surrounding normal tissue, whereas a mastectomy removes the entire breast.

 Dubs also performed a sentinel lymph node biopsy, removing only the lymph nodes under the arm where cancer would likely spread first.
 Following the lumpectomy, Carnahan required radiation, and she qualified for accelerated radiation treatment, reducing the number of treatment visits to only four weeks.
 And because another test showed she would not benefit from chemotherapy, she was able to forego that treatment.